-If it is bleeding out at a regular interval, it might be a good idea to take your dog to a vet for further checkup.
+If it is bleeding out at a regular interval, it might be a good idea to take your dog to a vet for further checkups.
 If it is just a wart, see if that wart is placed in such an area that will hinder your dog’s actions.
 If so, get it removed through surgical treatment!

 How Do I Treat the Bumps on My Dog’s Lips?